KEINOS/Mastodon_speech_for_MacOSX/README.md

     - `$ cd ../ && ls`

 1. Run test `$ ./qiitedon.phar -t` and if you hear 'Hello mastodon' then it's done.
-See "How to use" section for detail.
+See "How to use" section for detail usage.